 - All appropriate stakeholders examine ways to support appropriate task-shifting in the provision of medical abortion to allow and train other health professionals (such as Nurse Practitioners and midwives) to provide these services.

 - All levels of government ensure the safety and integrity of the public by better regulating health information in Canada, including how the enforcement of consumer protection laws that ban false advertising or deceptive practices by service providers could prevent gate keepers, Crisis Pregnancy Centers and anti-choice organizations from spreading false health information about abortion.
+We therefore ask every levels of governments to make accurate, evidence-based, simple and easy to read information on medical abortion available as soon as possible on their health ministries’ websites

 - All relevant stakeholders ensure health care providers (including new prescribers and other providers like those offering ultrasounds) receive the necessary support to offer Mifegymiso in a timely way, including in remote and rural areas.
 This means supporting practitioners who need guidance, supporting communities of practice and developing the appropriate resources for prescribers to feel empowered to offer this service.